-Long Term Assets
+What are Long Term Assets?

-For example, if a company decides to purchase the land atop ON which its factories reside, this land would be counted under the PP&E account.
+For example, if a company decides to purchase the land on which its factories reside, this land would be counted under the PP&E account.
 Equipment refers to machines and other production aids that a company utilizes in its manufacturing process.
-Generally speaking, the majority of the company’s long term (or fixed) assets fall under this category.
+Generally speaking, the majority of a company’s long term (or fixed) assets fall under this category.

 Below is an example of what long term assets such as PP&E would look like on a company’s balance sheet:

-As we can see here, Amazon’s PP&E account grew substantially from $29 billion in 2016 to $49 billion in 2017.
+As we can see here, Amazon’s PP&E account grew substantially, from $29 billion in 2016 to $49 billion in 2017.
 This could be an indication that Amazon is pursuing capital-intensive projects and is investing in long term assets to sustain this expansion.

 Long term assets are a crucial element of a company’s balance sheet and are required in order to accurately calculate the equivalent liabilities and shareholder’s equity.
 Below is a screenshot of CFI’s Balance Sheet Template: